This post is perfect for someone planning a trip to Florence. Especially, the first time visitor.

 We visited a variety of artisans and workshops that included mosaics, ceramics, leather, a bookbinder and restorer, shoemaker and a jeweller.

-We also had a stop at the Sant’Ambrogio markets where I tasted cheeses and meats and drank wine and even received a cheeky kiss!
+We also had a stop at the Sant’Ambrogio markets where I tasted cheeses and meats and drank wine.

 I highly recommend Maria’s tours.
 I will include her details below in this post.